theonlynavin/tinge/README.md

 Rays are generated from a virtual camera.
 Each ray is traced into the 3D scene.
 If it hits an object, its material defines the behavior:

-    -Diffuse: scattered reflection
+- Diffuse: scattered reflection

-    -Metallic: specular reflection
+- Metallic: specular reflection

-    -Transmission: refracted rays
+- Transmission: refracted rays

-    -Emissive: light emission
+- Emissive: light emission

 The process recurses with new rays (path tracing).
 Color contributions accumulate per pixel.

-Final image is saved as test.png.
+Final image is saved as a png file.

 ## HOW TO RENDER IMAGES ?

-You can create your own 3D models using **Blender** and import them into Tinge using the `.obj` format.
+You can create your own 3D models using Blender or any other 3D modelling software and import them into Tinge using the `.obj` format.
 Follow the steps below:

 1. Model in Blender